askcs/p2000-couch-to-mysql/README.md

 Run - Permanent setup
 ====================

-For running everything forever we actually use the 'forever' node plugin.
+For running everything forever we actually use the 'forever' node plugin (first install forever by running: _npm install forever_).
 Run the following command to let everything happen automatically from that moment:

 _forever start continues-sync.js_